Intro | Mailing lists | Downloads | FAQ | TODO

 Those attempting to make source-code modifications on OSX will likely find the following precompiled Ogg and MP3 libraries useful, to save the hassle of building them from source:macosx-libs.tgz (416K)

 The TGZ file includes source, plus full documentation and some example sequences and tone-sets.
-Also included are pre-build libraries for Ogg and MP3 decoding (Tremor and libMAD) to make things easier for Linux users.
-It should build without problem on Linux with the provided 'mk' script.
+Also included are pre-build libraries for Ogg and MP3 decoding on 32-bit x86 (Tremor and libMAD) to make things easier for some Linux users.
+The provided 'mk' script should build on 32-bit Linux (you may need to change the order of args to cc sbagen.c $LIBS -o sbagen $OPT on some versions of GCC, and you might need gcc-multilib if you want to build 32-bit on 64-bit), but it will need adapting for 64-bit.
 Other platforms are mostly untested, but file output should be possible anywhere (including DOS), with real-time audio output on anything with Linux-style /dev/dsp, Win32 audio calls, or Mac OS CoreAudio.
 You will also need to download the river sounds TGZ if you don't already have these OGG files from a previous version:sbagen-1.4.5.tgz (697K)

 Version 1.4.0 adds randomised looping background sounds, and built-in -p drop and -p slide sequences.
 Version 1.2.0 provides MP3 and Ogg mixing as well as many other improvements.
 Version 1.0.12 includes support for mixing in background audio from a raw or WAV file.
 Version 1.0.11 introduced support for Mac OS X 10.0 and 10.1, and included many example batch files for Windows thanks to Dirk Cloete.
 Version 1.0.9 added some new example sequences, Win32 support, and an experimental user-defined waveform feature.
 Version 1.0.8 added a CoolEdit-style pink noise helicopter-like effect.
 Version 1.0.6 added the features of accepting input from a pipe, outputting to a file or pipe, and writing WAV files directly.